platformland/electric-book/book/text/measure.md

 Because the primary users of a platform tend not to be the public themselves, but rather the people who use them to create services for the public, platform teams need to understand both what _they_ need to measure to operate the platform, and what their _users_ need to provide services to the public.
 Ultimately, the success of a platform will be perceived by the success of those services, not the platform itself.

-## 1. Understand what data the your team need
+## 1. Understand what data your team needs

 The team operating the platform will have clear a set of needs that relate to the operation and improvement of the platform.
 These may include some of the following: